 SDTM Define XML

 The FDA requires a Define.xml file to be included for all drug submissions.
 It describes the content and structure of data collected during the study.
 The Define.xml file makes the review of study data quicker and easier for the FDA.
 You can read our blog about using the Define XML standard for dataset design.

 The latest version of the standard is Define 2.0.
 It describes the content and structure of data collected during the study which are domains, variables, methods, controlled terminology, and supporting documents.
 One of the things that crop up often is how to handle data coming in from multiple sources.
 You can read our blog on how to describe multiple origins for a value in Define-XML 2.0.

 Creating a define.xml requires a lot of programming expertise.
 It takes a lot of time.
 That’s why it’s so important to make the process as quick and easy as possible.
 See how our visual define.xml editor can get you faster Define.

 How Formedix can help…

 There’s a lot to get your head around!
 But, did you know we’re on the CDISC XML technical team?
 We were involved in creating the CDISC ODM and Define models.
 We’ve been in the business for over 20 years.
 So our CDISC knowledge isn’t too bad!
 Learn more about how we help you with CDISC Compliance.
 And, we’re well placed to give real-world, practical CDISC training.

-Our clinical metadata repository and clinical trial automation software supports all versions of CDISC standards and SDTM automation.
+Our clinical metadata repository and clinical trial automation software support all versions of CDISC standards and SDTM automation.
 We keep our platform updated in line with CDISC and NCI standards.
 That way your study designs and datasets are always regulatory compliant.

 And, you have the option of a free trial.
 It comes with 6 hours of training to get you started!